To print: Select File and then Print from your browser's menu

 Even after you’ve graduated from beginner lessons and are playing golf independently, have a pro check your grip and your swing from time to time to correct any bad habits that could lead to injury.
 (For additional resources and suggestions, also see “Golfing With Disabilities.”)

 Maintaining the right attitude

 When I need a little boost of inspiration, I look to pro players such as Scott Verplank, a PGA Tour player who also has Type 1 diabetes.
 He’s in great shape: At 5′9″, he weighs in at 165 pounds.
 His driving distance averages 278 yards.
 He wears an insulin pump on the course.
 In team tournaments like the Presidents Cup and the Ryder Cup, he has represented the United States seven times, beginning with the Walker Cup in 1985 at Pine Valley, when the United States won 13–11 over Great Britain and Ireland.
-He came very close to winning the Travelers Championship last June.
+He came very close to winning the Travelers Championship in 2010.

 Some other pro golfers with diabetes include LPGA Tour players Kelli Kuehne, Michelle McGann, and Sherri Turner.
 Like Verplank, Kelli Kuehne also has Type 1 diabetes and uses an insulin pump.

 These men and women are athletes, who use this sport to stay in good health.
 They compete not only against other players but against themselves and against diabetes — and they are winning.
 You can, too.